 My experience as a white woman in Somaliland

 As I said at the beginning, everyone’s experience, looks, expectations and even dress code plays an important role in how safe we feel in a place.
 For example, in El Salvador, as a solo female traveler, I felt safe at all times, and this is the country with the highest murder rate in the world.
+You’re even accompanied by police when hiking the Santa Ana Volcano.
 In Somaliland, however, I did not feel safe at all and this is a first for me after 100 countries.

 I have never, not even in the perceived most dangerous places in the world like Pakistan where I traveled alone, have I ever felt in danger.
 In Somaliland, I didn’t feel comfortable in the streets.
 I wasn’t scared, but I felt like something could happen anytime.

 This was not so much related to the risk of terrorism but to the way people reacted to me and my friend and the comments and experiences our guide had which corroborated what we felt.